 Variations

-- Make it spicy: Add in some red pepper flakes or diced jalapenos for a little bit of heat.
+- Make it spicy: Add a pinch or two of red pepper flakes or some diced jalapenos for a little heat.

 - Add other vegetables: Sun-dried tomatoes, roasted red peppers, or mushrooms would be a great addition to this delicious creamy dip.